fernandezcuesta/blog/content/2015-01-05-OpenVMS-system-backup.md

 Restore full image to disk will initialize the destination volume and remove all current contents.
-It is assumed that the system was booted from an emergency disk (or any other method like bootable CD/DVD), SAN disks are reachable and SMSC application is stopped.
+It is assumed that the system was booted from an emergency disk (or any other method like bootable CD/DVD), SAN disks are reachable processes accessing either the database or system files are stopped.

 **If restoring from a full image**: